-Refunds Manager writer Dayana Stockdale recently sat down with Amazon seller, trainer and podcaster Scott Voelker to get insight into the best ways to reinvest in an FBA business.
+Refunds Manager writer Dayana Mayfield recently sat down with Amazon seller, trainer and podcaster Scott Voelker to get insight into the best ways to reinvest in an FBA business.

 - You’re bound to fail now and then

 - Inventory is your lifeblood

 - Start lean

 Get all the good stuff below!

 About Scott and his experience owning and running a business